GChaitanya2001/Online-Institute-Yearbook-Portal-1.0/README.md

  Now the .war file must have been extracted as soon as the server starts.
 Refer this link:[https://www.youtube.com/watch?v=jZL33Hggf-I](https://www.youtube.com/watch?v=jZL33Hggf-I)

-8)The web application can be accessed from [https://localhost:8082/Online_Institute_Yearbook_Portal/](http://localhost:8082/Online_Institute_Yearbook_Portal/),if the port number is 8082 ,else try with the port number that you have set.
+8)The web application can be accessed from [https://localhost:8082/Online_Institute_Yearbook_Portal/](http://localhost:8082/Online_Institute_Yearbook_Portal/).
+In my case the port number is 8082,try with your port number.

+9)

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future developme
 *  All the features are implemented that are required for Yearbook portal

 To-do list: